QuantStack/Trigent/README.md

-# Trigent—RAG for GitHub Issues
+# Trigent—RAG for Triaging GH Issues at Scale

-Trigent enables **Retrieval-Augmented Generation (RAG) over GitHub issues**.
+Trigent enables **Retrieval-Augmented Generation (RAG) over GitHub issues at scale**.
 It fetches issues, enriches them with semantic embeddings, and provides an MCP server so AI agents can intelligently search, analyze, and triage large issue repositories.

 ## What it does